-It is argued that for States to fulfil these obligations they must maintain the environment in a condition that is suitable to guarantee the fulfillment of the RTAF.
-160 When this obligation is linked with the sustainability requirement, it is clear that there is an obligation on States to ensure that natural resources are used in a sustainable manner.
+It is argued that for states to fulfil these obligations they must maintain the environment in a condition that is suitable for the continued fulfilment of the RTAF160.
+When this obligation is linked with the sustainability requirement, it is clear that there is an obligation on states to ensure that natural resources are used in a sustainable manner.
 This is to ensure that these resources are also available to those generations succeeding ours, in order to ensure their physical access to food.
 The same obligation was also established in Chapter 1 under the principle of intergenerational equity.
-Under the RTAF this obligation falls primarily on States but under the principle of intergenerational equity is up to every member of society to ensure that the obligation is fulfilled.
-However, it is up to the State to provide an environment in which the responsibilities of these different actors can be carried out.
-161 lead to human rights violations in other countries.162 This includes the obligation not to cause environmental harm in other countries which could potentially violate the RTAF of the people living in that country.163 It is evident from the above that there is a legal obligation on States to ensure the sustainable use of resources in their own jurisdiction and to refrain from unsustainable activities in other countries.
+Under the RTAF this obligation falls primarily on states but under the principle of intergenerational equity is up to every member of society to ensure that the obligation is fulfilled.
+However, it is up to the state to provide an environment in which the responsibilities of these different actors can be carried out161.